<meta name="robots" content="noindex">

 32

-Based on interviews and record review, the above allegation is UNSUBSTANTIATED, which means that although the allegation may have happened or is valid, there is not a preponderance of the evidence to prove that the alleged violation occurred.
+The standard for the preponderance of evidence has not been met and the allegation, "Staff provide preferential treatment to residents based on religion," was UNSUBSTANTIATED.
+A finding of unsubstantiated means that the allegation may have happened or is valid, but there is not a preponderance of evidence to prove the alleged violation occurred.

 LICENSING EVALUATOR SIGNATURE: